Sufjan Stevens: Carrie and Lowell (2015–2017)

-Call Me by Your Name and The Ascension (2017–2020)
+Call Me by Your Name and The Decalogue (2017–2019)

 In January 2017, it was announced that Stevens would contribute original songs written and recorded by himself for the coming-of-age romantic drama film Call Me by Your Name.
 The film was released on November 24, 2017, by Sony Pictures Classics.
 The soundtrack of the film features two new songs and a remix of an existing song by Stevens: "Visions of Gideon", which has been described as containing "lush orchestrations" and "staccato-heavy piano refrains", "Mystery of Love", which was featured in the film's trailer as well as the film itself, and an "ethereal piano arrangement" of The Age of Adz track "Futile Devices".
 In his review of the film, Consequence of Sound writer Dominick Suzanne-Mayer praised Stevens' work as a composer on the film, noting that he "has a perfect ear for the film's portrayal of a summer that's getting shorter by the day."
 In January 2018, "Mystery of Love" earned a nomination for the year's Academy Award for Best Original Song.
 Later in the year, the song received a Grammy Award nomination for Best Song Written for Visual Media.
 The song was featured in the second season of the Netflix series Sex Education.

 In December 2017, Stevens released two versions of "Tonya Harding", a song about the figure skater of the same name.
 The song's video shows a clip of the eponymous skater performing at the 1991 US Figure Skating Championships.
 Two days later, the single was offered for digital download and streaming, to be followed later by a cassette and vinyl release, in two versions, the one featured in the video (subtitled "in D major") and a piano-only arrangement ("in E♭ major"); in a short essay, Stevens revealed his intention to write a song about Harding since 1991.
 According to Stevens, "I've been trying to write a Tonya Harding song since I first saw her skate at the U.S. Figure Skating Championships in 1991.
 She's a complicated subject for a song partly because the hard facts of her life are so strange, disputable, heroic, unprecedented, and indelibly American."
 Stevens later revealed that the song was offered to the producers to the biographical film I, Tonya, which was released in the same period, but that they decided not to include it in the film.